-This is another variation on the traditional Slovak pasta.
-Yes, our halushki can also be served with sauerkraut, and topped with fried bacon.
-The old name for the dish is Strapačky (pronounced as strapatchki), which would translate as ‘curly halushki’ – the name very likely derived from the look these small potato dumplings get from the sauerkraut.
+This is another variation on halušky (or halushki), the traditional Slovak pasta in the shape of small dumplings.
+Yes, our halushki can also be served with sauerkraut and topped with fried bacon.
+In this case the dish is called Strapačky (pronounced as strapatchki), which would loosely translate as ‘curly halushki’ – the name very likely derived from the look these small potato dumplings get when mixed with sauerkraut.

-Cabbage is in season now in my country, and lots of Slovak households are getting their pots/crocks ready for making sauerkraut – the fermented form of white cabbage.
-We know very well what a plentiful source of vitamins and minerals sauerkraut is.
-It helps us survive our long, harsh winters when we often eat it raw to increase the levels of C vitamin in our bodies and thus boost our immune system.
-It is also an indispensable ingredient for many of our dishes, not to mention its beneficial effects in times of hangover.
+Sauerkraut – the fermented form of white cabbage is a popular staple in Slovak households.
+It’s full of vitamins, minerals and probiotics.
+It helps us survive our long, harsh winters.
+We often eat it raw to increase the levels of C vitamin in our bodies and boost our immune system.
+Sauerkraut is an indispensable ingredient for many of our dishes, not to mention its beneficial effects in times of hangover.

-To make halushki, you will need a holey tin-plate that can be attached to or hooked over a pot with boiling water, as shown in the picture below, left:
+- To make halushki, you will need a holey tin-plate that can be attached to or hooked over a pot with boiling water.

-Put the bacon in a large, deep pan and heat over a low heat.
+- Put the bacon in a large deep pan and heat over a low heat.
 Let sweat until it releases fat.
 If this is not enough for frying, add a little oil.
-Increase the heat and fry the bacon cubes until crisp and firm.
+Increase the heat and fry the bacon until crisp.

-Throw in the sauerkraut and stir well into the bacon, so as to warm and grease it through.
+- Throw in the sauerkraut and stir well into the bacon.
 Transfer onto the warm halushki, stir again and serve hot on individual plates.

 If not finished, Strapatchki can be stored in a fridge and reheated, although this rarely happens in my family.